 The attorneys of Edwards & Curtis LLC, have become known as some of the foremost experts on legal matters pertaining to horses, horse ownership and related businesses in the state of Georgia.
 From our offices in downtown Canton, we represent horse owners, trainers, breeders, riders and veterinarians.

-As horse owners and enthusiasts, John C. Edwards have firsthand experience with many of the issues facing horse owners.
+As a horse owner and enthusiast, John C. Edwards has firsthand experience with many of the issues facing horse owners.
 The partners have played a substantive role in shaping Georgia’s equine policy through legislative proposals.
 Mr. Edwards was a founding member of the Equine Law Section of the State Bar of Georgia.
-Both Mr. Edwards and Mr. Johnson serve as pro bono board members for Equine Advocates of North Georgia, Inc., a nonprofit horse rescue, rehabilitation and advocacy group.
+Mr. Edwards serves as pro bono board member for Equine Advocates of North Georgia, Inc., a nonprofit horse rescue, rehabilitation and advocacy group.

 Advisory And Consultancy Services